 I will arrange several mutually convenient time-slots when I will be available, in the weeks following the class, for questions related to exercises and course content.

 Assessment Related RequirementsFinal mark will be a weighted average of each component.
 There is no requirement to achieve a minimum mark in any individual component of the assessment.

-Assessment DetailMid-course: 35min, around 5 short-answers questions at 3:30 on 8th August.
+Assessment DetailMid-course: 35min, around 5 short-answers questions.
 The main function of the mid-course test will be to provide further examples of the main exam and to illustrate the standard of answers expected.
 To facilitate this, and to provide rapid feedback, the mid-course test will be marked, and ideal answers discussed, in-class.
 Although the main purpose of the mid-course test is formative, a 10% contribution to final grade is awarded to incentivise full participation and therefore deriving maximum value from it.
 An example question and ideal answer will be provided prior to the test.

 Assignment: will be in the form of a group project.
-Full details will be provided during the PM session on 10th August and posted on MyUni.
+Full details will be provided during the PM session and posted on MyUni.
 The purpose of the assignment is two-fold.
-First as a component of assessment, second as a part of course content – all class members will listen to each group presentation, on 2nd and 3rd Oct.
-Submission of materials is by 5pm on Friday 28th Sept.
+First as a component of assessment, second as a part of course content – all class members will listen to each group presentation.
+Submission of materials is by 5pm.
 A rubric will be provided to illustrate expected achievement levels for each marking criterion.